ScienceTony/sciencetony.github.io/_posts/2020-02-19-Creating-Web-App-Manifest.md

 However, problems related to the service worker remain since it is about to be depreciated.

 ## Comments on knowledge and skills demonstrated
-Reading and researching on the internet until I found a solution.
+This took a lot of reading and researching on the internet until I found a solution.
 Once I found a solution, it was simple to understand the code and instructions in order to make the final solution workable for my needs.
 This involved altering the code in the webmaster file, which I chose to save as a JSON extension.
-It turns out that the code is JSON, yet i code save it as a webmaster extension.
+It turns out that the code is JSON, yet I could have saved it as a webmaster extension.
-Once I added this to the site, I referenced it in the header and this solved the problem.
-The file has some mandatory aspects such as icon for splash screens and name amongst others.
+Once I added this to the site, I referenced it in the header, this solved most of the problem.
+Some warnings in the PWA still remain because of the service worker.
+Notably, the file has some mandatory aspects such as icon for splash screens and name amongst others.
 Now, when I went to developer tools in chrome, under the 'Application tab' I could see the web manifest.

 ### Resources: